 The American Psychiatric Association (APA) defines mental illness as health conditions marked by changes in emotion, thinking, behavior, or some combination of those aspects.
 Mental illnesses are also marked by distress and/or problems with functioning in social, work, or family activities.

-People with mental health disorders often struggle with the obligations of daily life, including employment, social situations, and menial tasks.
+People with mental health disorders often struggle with the obligations of daily life, including employment, social situations, and day-to-day tasks.
 People with depression can undoubtedly exhibit those signs as it is one of the most prevalent mental health disorders around.
 Other mental illnesses include: